 A duct tape strip, nothing aesthetic or of the quality image on a plane.
 Some people have noticed these tapes on their flights, causing astonishment, and at first glance, it seems that the tape is joining paper parts, not giving confidence.
 People wondered if this is a good practice, especially if we talk about something that will fly.

-First of all, we can see the silver colour, indicating that is reflective, common applied and useful on plane surfaces.
-The tape is made of Dead Soft aluminum and the name of this tape is Aluminum Foil Tape but within the aircraft mechanic slang is known as Speed Tape.
+First of all, we can see the silver color, indicating that it is reflective, commonly applied, and valuable on plane surfaces.
+The tape is made of Dead Soft aluminum, and the name of this tape is Aluminum Foil Tape, but within the aircraft, mechanic slang is known as Speed Tape.

 The speed tape used on planes has aerospace certification and controls the application.
-Therefore, is not a duct tape, their fabrication standards meet Federal Aviation Administration rules and SAE aerospace material specification, so the safety requirements are high as well as the cost.
-These specifications establish the requirements at which the tape must operate involving pressure, temperature and environment conditions as experienced on flight.
+Therefore, it is not duct tape, their fabrication standards meet Federal Aviation Administration rules and SAE aerospace material specifications, so the safety requirements are high as well as the cost.
+These specifications establish the requirements at which the tape must operate involving pressure, temperature, and environmental conditions as experienced on a flight.

 The main applications are:

 - Aircraft paint stripping maskant.

 - General purpose heat reflector and heat dissipator.

 - Mechanically hold wires and cooling coils in “white goods” appliances.

 - Repair tears on truck trailers and aircraft.

 - General purpose holding, patching, and sealing applications – indoors and out.